knative/docs/blog/articles/get-started-knative-eventing.md

 The first step is to deploy the 001-namespace.yaml, which creates a kubernetes namespace and automatically adds the label knative-eventing-injection=enabled.
 This creates a Knative Eventing **broker**.

-The **Broker** is where events are sent to from an event-source or **producer.** It is a messaging channel, which by default is in-memory but can be something else (like a Kafka channel).
+The **Broker** is where events are sent to from an event-source or **producer.** It may be backed as a messaging channel, which by default is in-memory but can be something else (like a Kafka channel).
 From here they can be consumed by those services that are interested.

 ## Step 2: Deploy the Bitcoin event-source
 ```